ebijun/NetBSD/Guide/Pkgsrc/nono.rst

  cvs commit

- nono: update to 1.5.0.
+ nono: update to 1.6.0.

- 1.5.0 (2025/09/07)

- vm(New): "Implement 1024x1024 mode of the graphic screen partially on X68030.
-T his makes NetBSD/x68k X server work though default configuration only." vm(New): "Implement VIRTIO_BLK_T_GET_ID command in VirtIO Block." vm(Update): "Limit suppressing full speed mode by key press to LUNA." vm(Update): "Create an initialized SRAM.DAT if it doesn't exist on X68030.
-This also obsoletes --create-sram option." vm(Fix): "Fix wait state count for Nereid bank memory." m88k(Update): "Implement that floating-point instructions raise an exception wh en SFD1 is set." m88k(Fix): "Fix missing exception for rte instruction in user mode."
- GUI(Update): "Display MHz too in the performance counter."
- GUI(Fix): "Fix possible abnormal termination when opening or closeing some moni tor windows." host(Update): Reimplement log."
+ 1.6.0 (2025/10/29)

+ host(New): "Implement sound output." vm(New): "Implement ADPCM (playback only) on X68030." vm(Update): "Implement external request transfer on X68030 DMAC." vm(Update): "Implement link array chain mode on X68030 DMAC." vm(Update): "Separate loglevel per channel." vm(Update): "Implement FPACK __LTOS on Human68k mode."
+ GUI(New): "Implement thread monitor." app(New): "Support specifying cores for heterogeneous CPU (formally)." vm(Fix): "Revert to suppressing full speed mode on key press on X68030.
+It was removed in ver 1.5.0, but was reintroduced to address unintended side effects." host(Update): "host-avx2, host-neon are renamed to hostcpu-avx2, hostcpu-neon." app(Fix): "Fix possible abnormal termination if the configuration file contains non-ASCII characters on NetBSD 11.0_BETA."

 doc をcommit します
 ---------------------